-The results of the research showed that “money worries were the reason most commonly cited by couples for strains on relationships”.
-To read the full article click here.
+The result of the findings of three charities showed that “money worries were the reason most commonly cited by couples for strains on relationships”.

 How the problem can start

 As part of my work as a divorce consultant, I discuss with my clients what they consider have been the causes for the relationship breakdown.
 It is often not one stand-alone reason which has caused the breakdown but it is quite common for money issues to be mentioned.
 In my mind, the key to a successful relationship is effective communication.
 Without honest and open communication about all important issues, the couple may struggle to stay connected.
 Couples need to work as a team and make sure they are on the same page about all important issues which could affect the family.
 Money is a very important issue and I don’t think it is discussed enough between couples.
 When I hear my clients talk about any particular money issues there have been in the marriage, my first question is always “have you talked to your spouse about it?”
 Quite often the answer is no.

 The reference here to money issues refers to a difference in attitudes to money.
 As the article in The Times sets out, it doesn’t matter if you’re a spender, frugal or what particular items you like to spend your money on, provided you’re on the same page about it with your partner.
 When you’re not, problems can easily arise.

 I have clients with all sorts of different experiences of money issues in their marriage.
 I have set out below two common scenarios I come across in my work as a divorce consultant: